s-weigl-github/scad2025/cable_spool/README.md

 - [ ] Add gpu temp and usage.
 (If feasible)
 - [x] Add io stats for disks.
 - [ ] Add cpu and mem stats for docker containers.
 (If feasible)
-- [x] Change process list to line scroll instead of page change.
+- [x] /[Optional]Change process list to line scroll instead of page change.
 - [ ] Add optional window for tailing log files.
 * [ ] Add options for resizing all boxes.
 - [ ] Add command line argument parsing.